 This presentation contains future-oriented financial information and financial outlook information (collectively, "FOFI") about PetroTal's prospective results of operations, production, enterprise value, payout of wells, CAPEX, net debt, cash flow, EV/cash flow, free cash flow after debt service, capital efficiency, balance sheet strength, netbacks, EBITDA, net debt to annualized EBITDA, NPV-10, EUR, operating costs, break-even Brent oil price, royalties, corporate tax, tax pools and components thereof, all of which are subject to the same assumptions, risk factors, limitations and qualifications as set forth in the above paragraphs and the assumption outlined in the Non-GAAP measures section below.
-FOFI contained in this presentation amount petroTal's anticipated future business operations.
+FOFI contained in this presentation was approved by management as of the date of this presentation and was provided for the purpose of providing further information about PetroTal's anticipated future business operations.
 PetroTal disclaims any intention or obligation to update or revise any FOFI contained in this presentation, whether as a result of new information, future events or otherwise, unless required pursuant to applicable law.
 Readers are cautioned that the FOFI contained in this presentation should not be used for purposes other than for which it is disclosed herein.